Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Introduction

-The present article is concerned with a quantization scheme that starts with a linear field theory and yields a quantum field theory satisfying the axioms of the GBF.
-The classical theory is provided in the form of spaces of solutions of the field equations near hypersurfaces and in regions of spacetime.
+The present article is concerned with a quantization scheme that starts with a linear f\/ield theory and yields a quantum f\/ield theory satisfying the axioms of the GBF.
+The classical theo\-ry is provided in the form of spaces of solutions of the f\/ield equations near hypersurfaces and in regions of spacetime.
 These spaces of solutions are real vector spaces, but carry additional structure in the case of hypersurfaces, making them into complex Hilbert spaces.
 The additional structure is a symplectic structure that can naturally be obtained from a Lagrangian formulation of the classical theory as well as a compatible complex structure.
-The quantization for each hypersurface proceeds then as a geometric quantization in the Kähler case, that is, as a holomorphic quantization.
+The quantization for each hypersurface proceeds then as a geometric quantization in the K\"ahler case, that is, as a~holomorphic quantization.
 The Hilbert spaces so obtained are Fock spaces, realized as spaces of holomorphic functions.
 The quantization for each spacetime region consists in the assignment to each holomorphic function on the boundary, of its integral over the space of classical solutions in the region's interior.
 This yields the amplitude maps.

-In order to be able to properly formulate the quantization scheme it is necessary to use the theory of Gaussian integration in infinite-dimensional vector spaces.
+In order to be able to properly formulate the quantization scheme it is necessary to use the theory of Gaussian integration in inf\/inite-dimensional vector spaces.
 While this is not in itself a new subject, we have not found in the literature a treatment suitable to our needs.
 We thus develop the relevant theory here ourselves.
-In particular, it is important that the we deal with a proper positive measure and that the arising Fock spaces are concretely realized as spaces of holomorphic functions in the spirit of Bargmann's approach \cite{Bar:hilbanalytic,Bar:remanalytic}.
+In particular, it is important that the we deal with a proper positive measure and that the arising Fock spaces are concretely realized as spaces of holomorphic functions in the spirit of Bargmann's approach~\cite{Bar:hilbanalytic,Bar:remanalytic}.
 This also facilitates a proper treatment of coherent states.